 Another production that’s happening before Turkey Day is Moscow Ballet’s Great Russian Nutcracker.
 Billed as “the biggest Christmas experience of the year” the splashy show features larger than life props, a 60 foot growing Christmas tree and Russian-made costumes and sets.
 See it Nov.
 18-20 at McFarlin Auditorium on the SMU campus.

 Join Clara on her magic trip through the Land of Snow and into the Kingdom of the Sweets as Momentum Dance Company presents their production of ‘The Nutcracker’ Nov.
 25 – 27 at the Irving Arts Center.
-Following the final show the tinies can meet the dancers and characters from the show during a a Sugar Plum Fairy reception.
+Following the final show, the tinies can meet the dancers and characters from the show during a Sugar Plum Fairy reception.

 New York City Ballet principal dancers Tiler Peck and Tyler Angle will guest star in Chamberlain Performing Arts’ 2016 production of ‘The Nutcracker’ at the Eisemann Center in Richardson.
 It also plays the weekend of Nov.
 25-27, so don’t wait on tickets.

 LakeCities Ballet Theatre production of the classic holiday tale will also take the stage Nov.
 26-27 at Marcus High School Auditorium in Flower Mound.
 Sarah Lane with American Ballet Theatre will be the show’s Sugar Plum Fairy and Daniel Ulbricht with New York City Ballet will perform as the Cavalier.
 The ballet will be accompanied by live orchestral music from Lewisville Lake Symphony conducted by Maestro Adron Ming.